What is a virtual emergency department?

 A virtual emergency department is an online alternative to going to the hospital if you think you have a non-life-threatening medical emergency.

 Based on the consultation, the doctor will talk to you about your current health status, any symptoms you are experiencing and your needs.
-If they decide that an in-person visit is needed instead of a virtual visit, they will advise options and discuss next steps with you.
+If they decide that an in-person visit is needed instead of a virtual visit, they will advise options and discuss the next steps with you.

-When can I use a virtual ER and how does it work?
+When can I use a virtual ER, and how does it work?

-If you have a medical condition emergency you need to discuss right away but can’t get an appointment with your family doctor or a walk-in clinic, or if you need a prescription filled, you can book an online appointment as quickly as the same day.
+If you have a medical condition emergency, you need to discuss it right away but can’t get an appointment with your family doctor or a walk-in clinic, or if you need a prescription filled, you can book an online appointment as quickly as the same day.
 Once you book the appointment online, you will get an email notification with the details of your virtual visit as well as what you need to prepare for the appointment.
-You will also choose if you prefer a video, or phone call.
+You will also choose if you prefer a video or phone call.

 To book an appointment with a virtual emergency department, you must: